One Millionth Book Read! Click here to learn more!

 5. What do the Rated C/Caution and Rated E/Everyone categories mean?
 These are suggested audience ratings.
 Rated E/Everyone means the book is appropriate for everyone.
 Books marked Rated C/Caution may have content that is not appropriate for some readers.
 The Favorites page is a good way to give your readers a selection of books that you have approved.

 6. What do these symbols mean?
 When you are selecting books you may notice some small icons on the book cover.
 We’ve added those to help you choose books.
-The small gold shield icon A small shield. indicates that the book has been reviewed and approved for educational quality.
-The small red exclamation icon Red circle with an exclamation point. indicates that the book has been Rated C/Caution and may contain material that is inappropriate for some readers.
+The small green check mark icon Reviewed icon. indicates that the book has been reviewed and approved for educational quality.
+The small yellow caution icon Caution icon. indicates that the book has been Rated C/Caution and may contain material that is inappropriate for some readers.

 7. How can I download a slide show of a book?
 Go to the first page of the book.
-On the left side you’ll see a column of buttons.
-The second is labeled Setup.
-It will take you to the reading controls page.
-There you’ll see links to download the book as PowerPoint, Impress, or Flash.
+On the right side click the small gear icon Gear icon and select Download.
+You may choose PowerPoint or ePub format.

 8. Does speech work in downloaded books?
-No. Speech only works online.
+Speech works in downloaded EPUB books but not yet in PowerPoint.

 9. Who is paying for this?
 Tar Heel Reader is an unsupported labor of love by the Center for Literacy and Disability Studies and the Department of Computer Science at University of North Carolina at Chapel Hill.
 It started as a demonstration of a simple way to make books and then it took on a life of its own.
 You can help support Tar Heel Reader if you wish.

 10. I found a bug; would I be a complainer if I tell someone?
 No!
 We don’t know about problems with the site unless you tell us.
 Report every problem you see.
 We’d rather have many reports of the same problem than none at all.
-Use the comments page to report bugs or to suggest ways to improve the site.
+Report a bug here.

 12. May we post copyrighted materials?